 For example, if you want a card with a $500 spending limit, you must pony up $500 to the card company as a deposit guaranteeing your reliability.

 Even with a deposit, however, many companies won’t issue you a credit card immediately after bankruptcy is filed.
 Hang in there.
 They want you back, but typically after a cooling-off period.

 Become an Authorized User on Someone Else’s Card

 If you have a relative or friend who has really good credit and allows you to become an authorized user on their credit card, it will help your credit score significantly.

 Being an authorized user means you have all the benefits of using that credit card, but none of the responsibilities for paying it off every month.
-That would be the cardholder’s responsibility and as long as he/she makes on-time payments, you get the same credit they do.
+That would be the cardholder’s responsibility and as long as he/she makes on-time payments, you ensure positive reporting.

-On the other hand, if the cardholder is late with a payment or doesn’t make one at all, that negative goes on your credit report just the same as theirs.
+On the other hand, if the cardholder is late with a payment or doesn’t make one at all, the negative reporting will show up on your credit report.

 Best advice for using this method is to choose wisely.
 Make sure the cardholder is a reliable, responsible person.
 And if you use the credit card for any purchases, make sure you settle up with the cardholder at the end of every month.

 Beware Credit Card Fees; Use New Credit Wisely